mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Struggles with emotional situations, prefers logic

 ### Background & History
 Born in 1089 CR, Eldrin showed exceptional magical talent from childhood.
 By age 30, he had mastered spells most elves take a century to learn.
-His mother recognized his genius and sent him to study across both continents - Silverpine University, the Starfall Observatory, even a controversial stint in Kaer Thandros studying dwarven runecraft.
+His mother recognized his genius and sent him to study across both continents - Silverpine Magical Academy, the Starfall Observatory, even a controversial stint in Kaer Thandros studying dwarven runecraft.

 He returned home at 80 and was appointed Court Wizard at 95 - one of the youngest ever.
 He transformed the position from ceremonial to essential, providing his mother with magical intelligence, divination insights, and arcane counsel that proved invaluable.